antarc0y/AR-Biosphere/Development.md

 Tutorial: https://youtu.be/twzfpuaM-Js

-**Note**: the current script for database does not handle offline connection and the layout of the database requires a large number of reads.
+**Note**: the current script for database does not handle offline connection.
 This is something that could be improved.

 # Scripts
 Runtime C# scripts can be found in the `Assets/Scripts` folder.